How long do algae live? Edible algae - types, benefits and harm. General characteristics of algae

 and Fucus serrafus.

-The presence of a large amount of alginic acid determines the natural gelling and thickening ability of extracts, both kelp and fucus.
+The presence of a large amount of alginic acid determines the natural gelling and thickening ability of extracts of both kelp and fucus.
 Both algae are rich in organic and inorganic substances, which determine their high biological activity.
-Extracts of kelp and, to a greater extent, fucus vesiculosus (Fucus vesiculosus) contain a complex of substances that stimulate the work of β-receptors and block α-receptors of fat cells, providing an effective anti-cellulite effect.
+Extracts of kelp and, to a greater extent, bladderwrack (Fucus vesiculosus) contain a complex of substances that stimulate the functioning of β-receptors and block α-receptors of fat cells, providing an effective anti-cellulite effect.

 What is it - red, blue and green algae (with photo)

-lithotamnia (Lithothamnium), like all red algae, they are found on underwater rocks North Sea, English Channel and Atlantic.
+Lithothamnia (Lithothamnium), like all red algae, they are found on underwater rocks North Sea, English Channel and Atlantic.
 It was colorfully described in 1963 by the famous submariner Jacques Cousteau.
-At a depth of a hundred meters, he discovered a red beach - a platform of calcareous purple - lithotamnia.
+At a depth of a hundred meters, he discovered a red beach - a platform of limestone - lithothamnia.
 This algae looks like large pieces of pink marble with an uneven surface.
-Living in the sea, she absorbs and accumulates lime.
-The calcium content in it is up to 33% and magnesium up to 3%, and besides, it has an iron concentration 18,500 times greater than sea water.
-Lithotamnia is mined mainly in Britain and Japan.
-It is included in the composition of cosmetic products, given the ability to restore the balance of minerals in the body, but it is also popular as a dietary supplement.
+Living in the sea, it absorbs and accumulates lime.
+Its calcium content is up to 33% and magnesium up to 3%, and in addition it has an iron concentration 18,500 times greater than sea water.
+Lithothamnia is mined mainly in Britain and Japan.
+It is included in cosmetic products due to its ability to restore the balance of minerals in the body, but it is also popular as a food additive.

-In face and especially body care products developed in last years, the use of a mixture of fucus, kelp and lithotamnia algae is common.
-Rich in inorganic compounds, lithotamnia perfectly complements the action of brown algae, providing a comprehensive effect on the skin and hair.
+In face and especially body care products developed in last years, it is common to use a mixture of fucus algae, kelp and lithothamnia.
+Rich in inorganic compounds, lithothamnia perfectly complements the action of brown algae, providing a comprehensive effect on the skin and hair.

-Blue algae are spiral algae found in some lakes in California and Mexico.
-Due to the high content of protein, vitamin B12 and P-carotene, they improve skin elasticity and have a wonderful firming effect.
+Blue algae is a spiral-shaped algae that grows in some lakes in California and Mexico.
+Thanks to their high protein content, vitamin B12 and P-carotene, they increase skin elasticity and have a remarkable firming effect.

-See how blue algae look in the photo - they differ from other algae in a rich blue-turquoise color.
+Look how blue algae look in the photo - they differ from other algae in their rich blue-turquoise color.

 Green algae are a group of lower plants.
-Ulva (Ulva lactuca)- sea lettuce - is a green algae that grows on the rocks.
-You can collect it only at low tide.
-Sea lettuce is a real pantry of B vitamins and iron, they help strengthen body tissues and improve blood circulation in capillary vessels.
+Ulva (Ulva lactuca)- sea lettuce is a green algae that grows on rocks.
+It can only be collected at low tide.
+Sea lettuce is a real storehouse of B vitamins and iron; they help strengthen body tissues and improve blood circulation in capillary vessels.

-Spirulina is a blue-green seaweed, its use for treatment.
-Spirulina from more than 30,000 species of algae contains the richest set of vitamins, microelements, amino acids, enzymes.
-It is rich in chlorophyll, gamma-linoleic acid, polyunsaturated fatty acids and other potentially valuable nutrients such as sulfolipids, glycolipids, phycocyanin, superoxide dismutase, RNase, DNase.
+Spirulina is a blue-green seaweed and is used for healing.
+Spirulina from more than 30,000 species of algae contains the richest set of vitamins, microelements, amino acids, and enzymes.
+It is rich in chlorophyll, gamma-linoleic acid, polyunsaturated fatty acids and other potentially valuable nutrients - such as sulfolipids, glycolipids, phycocyanin, superoxide dismutase, RNase, DNase.

-Spirulina differs from other algae in that it contains up to 70% of the most perfect protein in its composition, no other representatives of the flora and fauna on Earth contain such an amount.
+Spirulina differs from other algae in that it contains up to 70% of the most perfect protein; no other representatives of the plant and animal world on Earth contain such an amount.

 Spirulina is the richest source of natural P-carotene, a vital antioxidant, and other carotenoids.
-Carotenoids are used by several organs in our body, including the adrenal glands, the reproductive system, the pancreas and spleen, the skin, and the retina of the eyes.
+Carotenoids are used by several organs in our body, including the adrenal glands, reproductive system, pancreas and spleen, skin and retina.

 Only spirulina and mother's milk are complete sources of gamma-linoleic acid (GLA), which plays an indispensable role in ensuring the normal functioning of the body, all other sources are extracted oils.
-GLA helps prevent heart attacks and strokes, helps to remove excess fluid, improves function nervous system and regulates cell reproduction, has anti-inflammatory properties, maintains healthy joints, and helps treat arthritis.
-GLA is also recognized as an important nutrient in the prevention of skin diseases such as psoriasis.
-Spirulina contains the most perfect protein and all essential amino acids.
-Spirulina protein does not require heat treatment for consumption, while other protein-containing products must be cooked or baked (cereals, meat, fish, eggs), as a result of which some forms of protein partially, and some completely lose their useful qualities.
+GLA helps prevent heart attacks and heart attacks, helps remove excess fluid, improves function nervous system and regulates cell reproduction, has anti-inflammatory properties, maintains healthy joints, and helps treat arthritis.
+GLA is also recognized as an important nutritional element for the prevention of skin diseases such as psoriasis.
+Spirulina contains the most perfect protein and all the essential amino acids.
+Spirulina protein does not require heat treatment for consumption, whereas other products containing protein must be boiled or baked (cereals, meat, fish, eggs), as a result of which certain forms of protein partially, and some completely, lose their beneficial qualities.

-Spirulina does not contain rigid cellulose in its cell walls, unlike other algae, but consists of mucosol saccharides.
+Spirulina does not contain hard cellulose in its cell walls, unlike other algae, but consists of mucosol saccharides.
 This allows its protein to be easily digested and assimilated in the body.
-Protein digestion is 85-95%.
+Protein absorption is 85-95%.

-Algae - countless and varied various groups plants.
-Most of of which live in water bodies.
-Other species prefer to be on the surface of the soil, tree bark, fences, roofs.
+Algae - countless numbers and variety various groups plants.
+Most of of them lives in water bodies.
+Other species prefer to be on the soil surface, tree bark, fences, and roofs.
 They only need moisture, for example, dew, groundwater, splashes of water from various sources.
 The body of algae contains one or more cells and is a kind of plate called a thallus.
 Some algae have a plate length of approximately 60 meters.
-Algae lack roots, stems, leaves, and flowers.
-The component of the cell in algae is the nucleus, the cytoplasm, and one or more chloroplasts, which are called chromatophores.
+Algae lack roots, stems, leaves and flowers.
+The components of an algae cell are a nucleus, cytoplasm, and one or more chloroplasts, which are called chromatophores.

-In summer, sometimes some fresh water bodies turn green, that is, they "bloom".
+In summer, sometimes some fresh water bodies turn green, that is, “bloom”.
 And the source of this phenomenon is chlamydomonas.
 Chlamydomonas is a single-celled microscopic algae.
 Thanks to their two flagella, these algae move.
 There is another type of algae called chlorella.
-Such algae, in addition to water, likes to be in the soil, air.
-She does not have flagella, so she cannot move.
-At the bottom of a reservoir or near the banks of a stream, mud is often found, which is created by the algae Spirogyra.
-The structure of the body of spirogyra is cells elongated in a row, which are called threads.
+This algae, in addition to water, likes to be in the soil and air.
+She has no flagella, so she cannot move.
+At the bottom of a reservoir or near the banks of a stream, mud is often found, which is created by the spirogyra algae.
+The body structure of spirogyra is cells elongated in a row, which are called filaments.
 Accordingly, this group of algae was called filamentous.
-Most people are familiar with the brown algae kelp - sea kale.
-It is edible, it is often used in the diet of people and animals.
+Most people are familiar with the brown algae kelp - seaweed.
+It is edible and is often used in the diet of people and animals.
 There is another type of algae - porphyry.
-The length of the thallus of such an algae can reach 2 meters, and has a red color.
-These algae are used in Food Industry(marshmallow production), paper and textile industries.
+The length of the thallus of such algae can reach 2 meters and is red in color.
+Such algae are used in Food Industry(marshmallow production), paper and textile industries.

 Algae is an important component in nature and human life.
 In nature, algae serve as: